 "A lot of our mammals are only existing in small populations or in really fragile habitat.
 There might not be many habitats remaining for that species, so the impact on that wildlife can be more damaging."

 Since animals cannot talk, we need to talk for them.
-If we can learn anything from the recent spate of bushfires in Australia, it’s that we need to work towards a future where we lead the way in animal conservation and safety as we grow our urban areas, or face a world were our famous furry friends will be extinct by 2050.
+If we can learn anything from the devastation of bushfires in Australia, it’s that we need to work towards a future where we lead the way in animal conservation and safety as we build our urban areas, or face a world were our famous furry friends will be extinct by 2050.